Honing (metalworking): Economics

 Since honing is a high-precision process, it is also relatively expensive.
 Therefore, it is only used in components that demand the highest level of precision.
 It is typically the last manufacturing operation before the part is shipped to a customer.
 The dimensional size of the object is established by preceding operations, the last of which is usually grinding.
 Then the part is honed to improve a form characteristic such as surface finish, roundness, flatness, cylindricity, or sphericity.

 Performance advantages of honed surfaces

 Since honing is a relatively expensive manufacturing process, it can only be economically justified for applications that require very good form accuracy.
 The improved shape after honing may result in a quieter running or higher-precision component.

-The flexible honing tool provides a relatively inexpensive honing process.

-This tool produces a controlled surface condition unobtainable by any other method.
-It involves finish, geometry and metallurgical structure.
-A high-percentage plateau free of cut, torn and folded metal is produced.
-The flexible hone is a resilient, flexible honing tool with a soft cutting action.
-The abrasive globules each have independent suspension that assures the tool to be self-centering, self-aligning to the bore, and self-compensating for wear.

 Cross-hatch finish

 A "cross-hatch" pattern is used to retain oil or grease to ensure proper lubrication and ring seal of pistons in cylinders.
 A smooth glazed cylinder wall can cause piston ring and cylinder scuffing.
 The "cross-hatch" pattern is used on brake rotors and flywheels.